Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Introduction

-In plausible experimental implementations using DNA, such as the mechanism depicted in Figure ~\ref{fig:Binding_Activation}, glue deactivation can be expected to be as easy to implement as glue activation.
-Therefore, we utilize this new capability to design a Turing Machine that is fuel efficient, and to implement the strict assembly of the Sierpinski triangle.
-While on first consideration, glue deactivation might be thought to be on par with negative glues, it is in fact far more easily implemented, and never requires repulsive forces between tiles, a necessity for negative glues that to our knowledge has yet to be implemented.

-Glue deactivation is used here to produce a fuel efficient Turing Machine.
-Unlike with other tile implementations, this Turing Machine does not need to keep using up tiles to copy the state of unchanged positions on the tape.
-A halting computation produces an output tape, not a transcript of the computation as in traditional 2D tile simulation of a Turing Machine.
-This makes it easier to view the Turing Machine plus its tape as a developing entity, that by following its input instructions, much as a cell follows its genetic blueprint, goes through a metamorphosis and emerges from a halting computation as a new entity.
+We expect glue deactivation to be as easy to implement as glue activation based on plausible DNA strand displacement mechanisms.
+Therefore, we utilize this new capability to design a Turing Machine that is fuel efficient (Section ~\ref{sec:TM}), and to implement the strict self-assembly of the Sierpinski triangle (Section ~\ref{sec:triangle}).
+While on first consideration, glue deactivation might be thought to be on par with negative glues, it never requires repulsive forces between tiles, a necessity for negative glues that to our knowledge has yet to be implemented.
+Glue deactivation serves here to produce a fuel efficient Turing Machine that does not need to copy the state of unchanged positions on the tape.
+A halting computation produces an output tape, not a transcript of the computation as in the traditional aTAM simulation of a Turing Machine.
 Strict self assembly of the Sierpinski triangle is achieved by releasing tiles that are not part of the target structure.
-This asynchronous process resembles the growth of something such as coral, where the ``living'' functional part of the system inhabits the growing frontier of the structure, and lays down an enduring structure before dying and being washed away.
-The growth is unlimited in the sense that there is no prescribed largest entity that can be formed.
-This construction, unlike the line assembly, still occurs tile-by-tile as in the TAM, but by releasing unwanted tiles results in the otherwise impossible strict assembly of the self-similar Sierpinski triangle.
-Again, we note that no repulsive forces are required, as no negative glues are used.